 This is by far the hardest thing to do when you are hurt, especially by said person.
 After all, you would most likely like nothing more than for them to feel the same pain that they made you feel.
 Then you get even more frustrated when they seem to just be smiling and enjoying life after they attempted to destroy yours.

 However, there is a 99 percent chance that their ‘smile’ is a facade for what is really going on that would drive them to hurt someone else.
 Take some time to calm down and understand that most likely why they hurt you has something more to do with what they are struggling with, than with something you did.
-Try to talk to them, saying that their behavior isn’t normal and ask if there is something that you could help them out with.
+Try to talk to them, saying that their behavior isn’t normal, and ask if there is something that you could help them out with.
 See if you can get to the bottom of what is driving their negative behavior, and maybe you can stop the chain of hurt people hurting people!**

 **This is not for all situations.
-If the person harmed you in anyway, it’s best to walk away and get to a safer environment.
+If the person harmed you in any way, it’s best to walk away and get to a safer environment.

 Convert Your Pain To Positive Action

 Commit to an act of kindness a day, expecting nothing in return.
 This will help distract you from your pain while also introducing you to new positive opportunities to relate to others.
-Contact someone on Facebook you haven’t spoken to in awhile, call someone that you know is hurting, buy the person’s meal behind you in the drive-thru.
+Contact someone on Facebook you haven’t spoken to in a while, call someone that you know is hurting, buy the person’s meal behind you in the drive-thru.
 Find ways to be a light in the world so you break the cycle of darkness.

 Make An Independent Decision

 Oftentimes when we are hurt by another person we feel out of control.
 Some of us try to sink to their level and one-up their meanness in order to take back control → don’t do that.
-You will only feel shittier afterwards.
+You will only feel shittier afterward.
 Take the high road and make a decision in your life to reassure yourself that you are, indeed, in control.
 I’m not talking about a huge decision like moving away, as you should never make big decisions when you are upset.
 I’m talking about a small decision that will positively impact your day.
-Some examples are deciding to forgive the person who hurt you, devoting 30 minutes a day to reading a book you’ve been leaving on the shelf, pampering yourself with a spa-day, taking a day off of work just to reset, etc.
+Some examples are deciding to forgive the person who hurt you, devoting 30 minutes a day to reading a book you’ve been leaving on the shelf, pampering yourself with a spa day, taking a day off of work just to reset, etc.

 Prayer is one of our strongest weapons against evil on earth.
 It’s an incredible way to connect to God and redirect your energy towards what is right for your life.
-Devote time each day to talking to God about why what this person did hurt you, asking God to help you heal through it and asking God for what you want in your future world.
+Devote time each day to talking to God about why what this person did hurt you, asking God to help you heal through it, and asking God for what you want in your future world.
 Here’s an example prayer for when life gets tough:

 I trust your decision.
 I trust that you know every detail of my life and you can see ahead to the person I become.
 I trust that what is going on right now is molding me into the person that you need me to be.
 Please help me to heal from this situation and allow me to be a vessel of your love to whoever needs it right now.
 Help me to look for opportunities in my daily life to serve you.
 I really want (fill in the blank) in my future.
-Please help me make decisions working towards that, if it is also what you wish for my life.
+Please help me make decisions working towards that if it is also what you wish for my life.
 Thank you.

 In Jesus’ Name,